projectacrn/acrn-hypervisor/doc/developer-guides/hld/hv-dev-passthrough.rst

 MSI.
 The hypervisor takes this opportunity to set up a remapping for the given MSI or MSIX before it is actually enabled by Service VM.

-When the UOS needs to access the physical device by passthrough, it uses the following steps:
+When the User VM needs to access the physical device by passthrough, it uses the following steps:

--  UOS gets a virtual interrupt
+-  User VM gets a virtual interrupt
 -  VM exit happens and the trapped vCPU is the target where the interrupt will be injected.
 -  Hypervisor will handle the interrupt and translate the vector according to ptirq_remapping_info.
--  Hypervisor delivers the interrupt to UOS.
+-  Hypervisor delivers the interrupt to User VM.

 When the Service VM needs to use the physical device, the passthrough is also active because the Service VM is the first VM.
 The detail steps are: